alphinside/adk-mcp-multimodal/creative_product_designer_agent/README.md

-# Product Photo Assistant 📸
+# Product Photo Editor Assistant 📸

-Your friendly AI helper for creating beautiful product photos for your small business!
+Your friendly AI helper for editing and enhancing product photos for your small business!

 ## What Is This?

-This tool helps small business owners create professional-looking product photos without needing expensive cameras or photography skills.
+This tool helps small business owners edit and improve their existing product photos to make them look professional and polished.
 Perfect for:

 - Handmade crafts and artisan goods
 - Food and beverage products